-Clinical Attend dance and Performance
+Clinical Attendance and Performance

-Student's Name: Clinical Instructor:
+Student's Name: Date: Course: Clinical Instructor:

-Course:

-Clinical Atter ndance and Perf formance

-Date and initial for each occurrence Point Value (Each occurrence) Points will be accrued as noted below.
-Tardiness and absence occurrences are measured per clinical rotation.
+Clinica Date of I Attendance a Points will be accrued as noted below.
+Tardiness and absence occurrences are measured

+Date of Fach Point Value

+Dccurrence 10100 per clinical rotation.

+Occurrence (Each occurrence)

-Tardiness:
+occurrence Tardiness:

 3 Student late for clinical.

-Absence (student must make up clinical time):
+3 Absence (student must make up clinical time):

 6 Unexcused absence: instructor was notified prior to clinical start time.

 7 No Call/ No Show

 Student Professional Demeanor:

 3 Unprofessional conduct and disrespect

 3 Unprofessional appearance

 3 Unapproved or unauthorized use of cell phone

 1 Late Assignments: Springboard, journals, papers.

 6 HIPAA violation

 Unsafe Clinical Behavior:

-3 Incomplete clinical preparation or proceeding with patient care without clinical instructor's knowledge and/or approval.
+2 Incomplete clinical preparation or proceeding with patient care without clinical instructor's knowledge

+3 and/or approval.

 3 Failure to report an illness or physical limitation to clinical instructor.

 9 Lying, covering up, failing to report a mistake in the clinical setting, or falsifying any documentation.

+9 Violation of substance abuse policy

+9 Student unprofessional behavior leading to unsafe patient situation

+Action Plan

-9 Violation of substance abuse policy 9 Student unprofessional behavior leading to unsafe patient situation Action Plan 5 or greater Written contract in the form of an Advisor note.
-A student who accumulates 5 or more points must make an appointment to meet with the clinical faculty member or course coordinator.
-9 or greater Failure of clinical.
-The student who accumulates 9 or more points will receive an "F" in the nursing course associated with the clinical.
-There will be no option to withdraw from the course to prevent receiving a failing grade.
-Total score At end of rotation
+5 or Written contract in the form of an Advisor note.
+A student who accumulates 5 or more

+greater points must make an appointment to meet with the clinical faculty member or course coordinator.

+Failure of clinical.
+The student who accumulates 9 or more points will receive an "F"

+9 or greater in the nursing course associated with the clinical.
+There will be no option to withdraw

+from the course to prevent receiving a failing grade.

+Total score

+At end of rotation